powsybl/powsybl-core/README.md

 http://www.powsybl.com

 ## Environment requirements
-In order to build iPST you need:
+In order to build the project, you need:
   * JDK *(1.8 or greater)*
   * Maven
   * CMake *(2.6 or greater)*